marcelosperalta/bootcamp_dci/200813/README.md

 ## basics commands

-To see all Databases you have
+:black_small_square: To see all Databases you have
 ````
 show dbs
 ````